 Prerequisite: Complete and bring with you a working proposal.
 Please download and use one of the templates above, or you may use a proposal model you’ve found on your own.

-We’ve all heard the common advice, “Write to your audience, not to yourself.”
+We've all heard it said, "Write to your audience, not to yourself."
 Good advice!
 Many authors, however, may know the audience of their book, but have no understanding of the true audience of their book proposal.
-In this four-hour intensive clinic you will be introduced to the business side of publishing decisions, discover what really happens behind the closed doors of editors and publishing boards, and learn how to craft an enticing proposal that captures the interest of editors and publishers.
+In this three-hour intensive clinic, you will be introduced to the business side of publishing decisions, discover what really happens behind the closed doors of editors’ meetings and publishing boards, and learn how to craft an enticing proposal that captures the interest of editors and publishers.

 Proposal-writing classes have always left me feeling a bit bewildered.
 Each instructor had their own, different list of “musts,” “do’s,” and “don’ts.”
 The fog lifted for me after working with Cindy Lambert at the Colorado Christian Writers’ Conference.
 A delightful and caring mentor, I would have enjoyed her class under any circumstances.
 But as a teacher Cindy really zeroed in on: WHAT we needed to include in our proposal, WHY that information was important to an Acquisitions Editor, WHERE each section should be shown for optimum effect, HOW to dig deeply to uncover what made our writing stand out in a crowd, and, maybe most importantly, WHO are our readers?
 It took my understanding of writing and publishing to a whole new level.